 Let the tempeh cool to just above room temperature before slicing, otherwise it might fall apart a bit.
 When I’m using the tempeh for a sandwich, I usually aim for 3/8-1/2 inch slices.
 You can definitely slice the tempeh a little thinner if you would like, but it makes in harder to keep the pieces intact while cooking.
 If you would like wider pieces of tempeh bacon, just slice it at an angle.

-I prefer to marinate the tempeh in a ziploc bag.
+I prefer to marinate the tempeh in a Ziploc bag.
 It’s easy to get all of the air out so that the tempeh is fully in contact with the marinade.
-That way you can just leave it alone and not worry about having to flip it (see “ingredients & equipment” section below for reusable bag options.)
+That way you can just leave it alone and not worry about having to flip it.
 If you choose to use a leftover container instead, either flip the tempeh halfway through marinating or scale up the amount of marinade so that it’s well covered.

 Cooking the Tempeh

 Once the tempeh is done marinating (10-12 hours), heat a small amount of oil in a non-stick pan over medium to medium-low heat.
 Drain the marinade from the bag and set aside.
 Add the tempeh to the pan while being careful not to let the liquid interact with the hot oil.
 Cook tempeh for about 4 minutes on each side.
 The goal is to lightly caramelize the marinade without letting it burn.

 Remove tempeh from pan and allow to cool.
 (I usually place the tempeh on a folded paper towel to absorb any excess oil).
 The extra marinade can either be discarded or used to start a second batch for something other than a Tempeh Bacon BLT.
 Personally, I like to make a little extra tempeh bacon to go with my Veggie Tofu Scramble.